dimitri-yatsenko/datajoint-book/book/30-database-design/012-integrity.md

 # Types of Data Integrity Constraints

-This section introduces six fundamental types of integrity constraints.
+This section introduces seven fundamental types of integrity constraints.
 Each will be covered in detail in subsequent chapters, with DataJoint implementation examples.

 ## 1. Domain Integrity
 **Ensures values are within valid ranges and types.**